Siftah/get_iplayer/installation.md

 	<http://127.0.0.1:1935>

-5. **NOTE**: The installer sets the location for recorded programmes to `iPlayer Recordings` on your Windows desktop.
+5. **NOTE**: The installer sets the default location for recorded programmes to `iPlayer Recordings` on your Windows desktop.
 This setting only applies to the user who ran the installer.
 If you have multiple users running get_iplayer on one Windows system, the other users will need to configure their own output folders.

-	$ get_iplayer --prefs-add --output "%USERPROFILE%/Desktop/iPlayer Recordings"
+	`$ get_iplayer --prefs-add --output "%USERPROFILE%/Desktop/iPlayer Recordings"`

 <a name="windows-cygwin"></a>
 ### Cygwin